-This is the greatest worry from most newbie graphic designers that are just throwing themselves into the market.
+This is the greatest worry for most newbie graphic designers that are just throwing themselves into the market.
 You’re fresh out of college, or you’ve just learned your new skills from an online course but never had any clients before.

 Do not worry if this is your case.
 You can still create an impressive graphic designer resume even if you’ve never landed any major gigs before.
 The most important thing is your portfolio and how it looks.
 Here are some of the ways you can create an outstanding portfolio without much experience: